pranomostro/script/README.md

 * barign: Wait until X has fully started and then ignore the bar.
 	Needs the variable SB (small border) to be set.
-* barinfo: Print system information so that it can be processed by lemonbar.
-	Is system specific with the brightness, depends on ell.
 * beau [w|h] [WIN]: Resizes a window conforming to the golden ratio.
 * big [WIN]: Resize a window so that it leaves a gap of the correct width at the side.
 * cnt [WIN]: Center the current window, needs wmutils.